 Step 1.
 Let your employer know your concern

-If you think your employer is collecting or disclosing your personal information inappropriately, there are steps you can take.
-The first is to reach out to your employer or their privacy office (if they have one).
+If you think your employer is using your personal information inappropriately, there are steps you can take.
+The first is to reach out to your employer.

 Put your concerns in writing.
 Be specific about the details to help them understand your position.
 Ask about the employer’s legal authority to collect or disclose your personal information.